lordsarcastic/currency_converter/README.md

 ## Credits 🙏
 - Blog posts that helped me get started with FastAPI as this is my first time working with FastAPI

+## To do
+Add a UI from [Dribble](https://dribbble.com/shots/15090067-Cryptocurrency-Trading-Platform)